-The amendments to the Rules on the Offer of Securities and Continuing Obligations introduce a number of changes that impact the offering of securities in the Kingdom.
-Most notably, the amendments provide additional protection to unsophisticated investors who were previously required to invest a minimum amount of 1 million riyals in a private placement done on a limited offer basis (i.e., limited to a maximum of 100 offerees), but are now restricted from investing more than 200,000 riyals.
+The amendments to the Rules on the Offer of Securities and Continuing Obligations introduce a number of changes that have an impact on the offering of securities in Saudi Arabia.
+Most notably, the amendments provide additional protection to unsophisticated investors that were previously required to invest a minimum amount of 1 million riyals in a private placement on a limited offer basis (i.e., limited to a maximum of 100 offerees) but are now restricted from investing more than 200,000 riyals.

-Similar to the CMA, the Ministry of Commerce (MOC) announced draft amendments to the Companies Regulations in July 2020, which were announced in their final form in June 2022.
+Similar to the CMA, the Ministry of Commerce (MOC) announced draft amendments to the Companies Regulations in July 2020, which were announced in their final form in June 2022 and formally adopted in January 2023.
 Under the amendments, a number of new concepts (which are typical in offshore and other common law jurisdictions) have been introduced.
 Such features and concepts include the introduction of drag-along and tag-along rights in addition to the introduction of multiple classes of shares with different rights.